 What do you do when your baby's old sleep habits creep back into your nightly routine and your left feeling defeated?

 You finally arrived and made it, the day you have dreamed about since your little one came into this world.
 It has been a rough road in the department of sleep, but you set out a plan and you conquered the battle of getting your child to finally sleep through the night.
-Small glimpses of your rested self-flash before you and your heart skips a beat imagining a full night’s rest again.
+Small glimpses of your rested self flash before you and your heart skips a beat imagining many full nights of rest again.

-It quickly hits you like a ton of bricks, your babies old sleep habits have creep back into your nightly routines and you are left feeling defeated.
-The extinction burst has officially hit and your mind begins to play tricks and you feel as though you should just wave the white flag now and succumb to your child’s demands and you will sleep again when you are officially living in the nursing home knitting your great grandchildren's sweaters.
+Than out of the blue, hitting you like a ton of bricks, your baby's old sleep habits have creep back into your nightly routines and you are left feeling defeated.
+The extinction burst has officially hit and you're left feeling like you should just wave the white flag and succumb to your child’s demands.
+Will you ever sleep again?!

-During this time many parents revert back to old ways and throw in the towel, I encourage you this time to make the final push.
+I often see many parents revert back to old ways and throw in the towel, but I'd like to encourage you to make the final push towards independent sleeping for your little one.
 As soon as you give in you have set yourself back to the beginning.
-This is one reason hiring a sleep consultant has proved wonders for so many.
-It helps keep everyone on track and for the much needed daily support to push through this tough time.
+This is one reason hiring a sleep consultant has proven to work wonders for so many.
+Sleep consultants work to keep everyone on track by providing daily support to push through this tough time.
 Just as many invest in a nutritionist or personal trainer to keep their goals on track the same concept applies when helping your child learn the proper techniques and methods for healthy sleep.